michaelcox3/IAI-Slide-Driver/README.md

 - Automatically populates the COM Port drop down menu with COM ports detected by windows.
 - Preset section where user can create a preset of the current position and return to the position through the preset.

-The project introduced me to incremental encoders.
-I learned that in order to perform an absolute move, the slide must be homed first.
-Additionally, the project tested my ability to convert between hexadecimal and decimal formats and working with registers.
+The project tested my ability to convert between hexadecimal and decimal formats and working with registers.
 Finally, I had to design queue loop for the serial communication to ensure that a read command and write command could never happen at the same time which would cause the slide to error.

 ## Usage